The structured interview is a standardized interview process that comes with several advantages and disadvantages.

 This is different from an unstructured interview where there is hardly any specific set of questions that is predetermined and that the interviewer will be able to change all questions at whatever time, they want to follow up questions depending on the responses of the interviewee.

-In a structured interview, the same category of questions is asked and they are prepared before the interview.
+In a structured interview, same type of questions are asked and they are prepared before the interview.

 Here variations of responses are minimal and very less open-ended questions are asked.